TensorSocket: Shared Data Loading for Deep Learning Training

 \subsubsection{Consumer}

 Abstracting away the data loader into the producer allows the consumer to be lightweight.
-As \tensorsocket's producer and consumer directly replaces the data loading batch iterator in the training script, the consumer similarly takes the form of an iterable object that fetches new data whenever available.
-If there is no data available the consumer halts and waits.
-This design makes for a minimal one-line swap in training script code (as exemplified in \Cref{listing:implementation-example}).
+As \tensorsocket's producer and consumer directly replace the data loading batch iterator in the training script, the consumer similarly takes the form of an iterable object that fetches new data~\Circled{5} whenever available.
+If there is no data available, the consumer halts and waits.
+This design makes for a minimal one-line swap in training script code.